Yang-SooHyun/GLCD250-MOD/README.md

 The overall workflow is summarized as follows:

 1. Download MODIS input products
 2. Apply quality control, masking, and preprocessing
-3. Construct development and application datasets
+3. Construct training and application datasets
 4. Train and evaluate the Chl-a estimation model
 5. Apply the trained model to generate global 250 m Chl-a outputs
 6. Export the final GLCD250-MOD products

 ---